 Drinking water quality

-At Tweed Shire Council, we help safeguard the health of our community and our natural environment by providing safe drinking water that equals the best quality bottled water.
+As your local water utility, we help safeguard the health of the Tweed community by providing safe drinking water that equals the best quality bottled water.
+This makes it easy for everyone in the Tweed to Choose Tap.

 To uphold safety, we conduct weekly tests for an extensive range of chemical and microbiological particles.
-Our safety systems including regular monitoring means Tweed tap water consistently meets the highest safety standards, giving you peace of mind whenever you take a sip.
+Our safety systems including regular monitoring means Tweed tap water consistently meets the highest standards, giving you peace of mind whenever you take a sip.

 Our testing is conducted by the NATA (National Association of Testing Authorities) accredited Tweed Laboratory Centre.